top of page

 The Professional Ski Instructors of America (PSIA) and the American Association of Snowboard Instructors (AASI) are organizations that create skiing/riding techniques and teaching methods based on those techniques, they also certify instructors in their approach.
 With PSIA/AASI certification, instructors may earn a bit more money and teach higher level lessons at some resorts.

-The organization was founded sixty years ago on the idea that it would be better to have one American approach to instruction, rather than a marketplace of options for customers to choose.
+The organization was founded more than sixty years ago on the idea that it would be better to have one American approach to instruction, rather than a marketplace of options for customers to choose.
 Schools were offering various alternative ways of teaching skiing based on different European approaches.
+The organization hopes to finally achieve this goal in the next couple of years.

 If you decide to pursue PSIA certification for skiing, understand that the approach we use is different.
 Focus on becoming very good at our approach, and then at some point if you want to get PSIA certified, various clinics are available.